makersacademy/chitter-challenge/README.md

 If I'd had more time
 -----------
 I think I have too much logic in my app.rb, if I'd had time I would have extracted my flash error message into the model more.

+I would have liked to have figured out how to make the time of the posts look better.
+I couldn't work out how do this in the html views.
+Requiring Time in erb prooved to be challenging.